virenbajaj/Pittsburghs-Commercial-Clusters/README.md

 In this notebook I will demonstrate how to identify commercial centers of the city of Pittsburgh, PA using Points of Interest aquired from Open Street Maps.

-The first step is to answer the question: what is a commercial center?
+The first step is to answer the question: *what is a commercial center?*
 As the name suggests, commercial centers are areas of high economic activity.
-These regions have a high density of businesses that partake in buying and selling of goods and services.
+These regions have a **high density of businesses** that partake in buying and selling of goods and services.
 These businesses include retail shops, restaurants, bars, cafes, offices, banks, etc.
-People travel to these commmercial centers on a regular basis to conduct all kinds of economic activity, as a result of which the commercial areas need to encorporate 'features' for the primary mode of transport of the people in the city.
+People travel to these commmercial centers on a regular basis to conduct all kinds of economic activity, as a result of which the **commercial areas need to encorporate 'features' for the primary modes of transport of the people in the city.**
 In Pittsburgh, people primarily travel by car, but it also has well-connected 'bus-driven' public transport system.

 In our analysis we will look at the following major points of interest as indicators for commercial activity:
   1. Restaurants
   2. Bars
   3. Pubs
   4. Cafes
   5. Shops
   6. Offices
   7. Commercial Buildings
   8. Retail Buildings
   9. Bus Stops
   10. Parking

 Since there is no easy and robust way to validate the actual commercial activity of a region, I have chosen a city of which I have 'expert' knowledge, which is to say, I can confirm/reject an area as being commercially active based on past experience.

 The analysis for the collected POI data can be summarized as follows:
   1. Visualize their locations on the map
   2. Identify spatial clusters (regions of high density) of that category of POI
-3. Calculate how non-random these clusters are using Moran's I Coefficient of Spatial Autocorrelation
+  3. Calculate how non-random these clusters are using **Moran's I Coefficient of Spatial Autocorrelation**
-4. Identify the statistically significant hot-spots of the POIs
+  4. Identify the **statistically significant hot-spots of the POIs**

 Finally, we validate that these are actually commercial centers from expert knowledge.